johnttaylor/pim/src/Driver/I2C/README.txt

-/** @namespace Driver::NV
+/** @namespace Driver::I2C

-The 'NV' namespace defines a platform independent interface for reading and writing from/to non-volatile storage.
+The 'I2C' namespace defines a platform independent interface for a I2C bus.

 */